 Bringing Good News to the World Through Listening & Questioning

-Instructors: Bryce Thomas & Francis Taman
+Instructors: Bryce Thomas and Francis Taman

 In conversations we often think we communicate well.
 However, the meaning behind what someone said can get lost and often cause conflict.
 Developing the skills to listen and ask questions is important in any conversation.
 This workshop will explore the various active listening techniques and the importance of asking good questions even in a cross-cultural context.
 You will get the opportunity to not only learn these techniques but practice them as well.